 Canadian banking clients are increasingly shifting their service transactions from brick-and-mortar banking centres to digital platforms.
 Competitive pressure from digital disruptors, both global technology leaders and smaller financial technology entrants, is increasing and the risk of disintermediation continues to grow due to the level of sophistication of these non-traditional competitors, and increased adoption of emerging technologies.
 The emergence of Decentralized Finance, where fully automated financial applications are programmed into a blockchain network using digital assets, such as cryptocurrencies, is one such technology trend that enables parties to transact without third-party intermediaries such as banks.
 However, in Canada, the risk of blockchain technology disintermediating banks in the near-term appears low.
 Currently, Canadians have access to robust financial infrastructure that delivers much of the value promised within a blockchain-based transactional network.
 For banks, while blockchain technology offers an effective approach to addressing counterparty risk, the value a bank brings to a client relationship extends beyond managing counterparty risk; especially as clients develop more complex financial considerations that require the expertise and empathy of a human-centered approach.
 Decentralized Finance may evolve in ways that make it more accessible to the general public, but without appropriate regulation to address the elevated levels of volatility, fraud, theft, and associated risks, its appeal may remain limited to Canadians with a higher risk tolerance.
-Advances in artificial intelligence (Al) and automation also have the potential to transform business models over time, including the delivery of financial services advice through automated processes.
+Advances in artificial intelligence (AI) and automated processes.
 CIBC is maturing its AI capabilities with a focus on maintaining customer confidence and trust by building AI practices that apply principles such as fairness, ethics, transparency and security.